LSEG-API-Samples/Article.RTO.TestClient/README.md

 Note: RTO Hosts are based on each user's permission.
 Please check with your Refinitiv representative.
 To retrieve a valid list of RTO endpoints based on your assigned tier, refer to the DNS Names within the Current Endpoints section outlined in the the [Refinitiv Real-Time - Optimized Installation and configuration for client use](https://developers.refinitiv.com/en/api-catalog/refinitiv-real-time-opnsrc/rt-sdk-java/documentation#refinitiv-real-time-optimized-install-and-config-guide) document.

+That covers the RSSL connection test with RTO.

 ### Step 4.5: Run the testclient tool to test the WebSocket connection

 My next point is a WebSocket connection.
 You can just change the ```PLUGIN``` variable to **libwebSocketConnectionHandler.so** and then use the same testclient command to connect to the RTO WebSocket endpoint.